AjaxNetProfessional 24.10.10.1

 </configuration>

-The following example shows the block-list approach were only the deserialization of specifc "dangerous" classes gets blocked.
-This is not recommended as developers need to maintain a list of dangerous classes.
+It is further possible to generally enable serialization support for all .NET classes and only block the deserialization of specifc "dangerous" classes.
+However, this is not recommended as you need to maintain a list of dangerous classes.

 <configuration>